ScottyB/ac-js2/README.md

 have initialised `js2ac-evaluate-calls` to t if you add any libraries.

 ```
-(setq js2ac-external-javscript-libraries `("Codemirror.js"))
+(add-to-list 'js2ac-external-libraries `("full/path/to/a-library.js"))
 ```

 ## Usage

-Open up a Javascript file and a browser window will open to a blank page.
-Jump back to Emacs to test out the auto completion.
+Call `run-skewer` and open up a Javascript file.
+If `js2ac-evaluate-calls` is t then make a minor change and save the file to get completions for objects in buffer.